ChrisH2727/Milestone-1/readme.md

 With this in place, started to address the requirements for a responsive design, testing often to check progress.
 I used a snippit of HTLM code provided by the instructor during one of the lessons to compress the navigation bar to an icon at a screen width of 320px, but adapted this to operate on the right hand side of the page rather than the left.

-It was at this point that I realised, that it would be difficult for a visitor to read pages with three columns at a screen width of 768px.
-As a concequence, I re-designed pages with three columns of text to stack rather than appear inline.
+It was at this point that I realises it would be difficult for a visitor to read pages with three columns at a screen width of 768px.
+As a consequence, I re-designed pages with three columns of text to stack rather than appear inline.

-From this point onward, I started to itteritvely refine the code for each page and fix the bugs that I had recorded.
+From this point onward, I started to iteratively refine the code for each page and fix the bugs that I had recorded.

 I then moved on to adding more styling.
-Finally I used an online colour picker to identify the colours in the image running across the screen and used these to style other elements of the design.
+Finally, I used an online colour picker to identify the colours in the image running across the screen and used these to style other elements of the design.

 Once happy with the design of each page, I then re-tested each page and checked the flow and spelling of the text.
 I then asked someone unfamiliar with the design to navigate their way through the web site.
 After correcting any last minute bugs, I was then ready to deploy using GitHub Web
 Pages.